 - Delete any duplicates you can find

-Accomplishing those 3 tasks will send a strong positive signal to Google.
-The platform will notice your activity and consider you brand as a reliable one.
+Accomplishing these three tasks will send a strong positive signal to Google.
+The platform will notice your activity and consider your brand as a reliable one.
 You will be brought forward in the results and it will help you boost your online visibility.

 Regarding duplicate listings on Google My Business, we know for a fact that they negatively impact SEO and customer experience.
 You sometimes have existing listings of stores that do not exist anymore, or 2 or 3 listings of the same location.